yashbaddi/FoodieFleet/README.md

 To Meet These Objectives we have following criteria

 - Proper and intuitive UI for the users
-- Three different Frontend Application
+- Frontend Application with 3 diffrent interfaces

-  1. Customer Application
+  1. Customer Interface
-  2. Restaurant Application
+  2. Restaurant Interface
-  3. Delivery Driver Application
+  3. Delivery Driver Interface

-1. _Customer Application_ Should have the following functionalities
+1. _Customer Interface_ Should have the following functionalities

 - List of Restaurants
 - Seperate Page for each restaurant